-All students in the MA TESOL program are required to write and defend a thesis based on original research.
-The final semester of the program will be devoted to completing research and writing the thesis under the supervision of a professor.
-ENG 680 Thesis I: Research and Proposal (12 ECTS) and ENG 690 Thesis II: Writing and Defense (18 ECTS) are the courses dedicated to thesis work.
+All students in the MA TESOL program are required to write and defend a final project based on original research.
+The final semester of the program will be devoted to completing research and writing the final project under the supervision of a professor.
+ENG 691 Thesis (18 ECTS) is the course dedicated to project work.